Thank You to our Sponsor:

 - Support programs that educate businesses on regulatory and permitting requirements and assist businesses in complying with those requirements.

-POLICY OBJECTIVES: Promote a balanced approach to solid waste management that does not unfairly burden the business community with high fees.
+SOLID WASTE/RECYCLINGPOLICY OBJECTIVES: Promote a balanced approach to solid waste management that does not unfairly burden the business community with high fees.
+POSITIONS:

 - Support an equitable approach to solid waste handling fees.